engineyard/ey-cookbooks-stable-v5/cookbooks/monit/README.md

 # Recipe Details

-This recipe installs the version specified in node.dna['monit']['version'].
+This recipe installs the version specified in node['dna']['monit']['version'].
 This can be overriden by setting `monit_ebuild_version` in the account metadata to install a specific version.

 The recipe creates the monit configuration file in `/etc/monitrc` and adds an inittab entry so that monit is started every time it dies.